HadiFadl/hadifadl.github.io/_posts/2022-02-17-ssisbadhabits1.md

   - sql server
 subtitle: Munchy Bytes
 ---
 I have been working with SSIS for more than ten years and answering related questions on Stack Overflow for more than five years.
 During this period, I noted several bad practices that may affect the package performance used by SSIS users.
 I decided to start writing a series to explain those practices’ side effects and provide valuable resources.
-The series will be called “SSIS Bad Habits”.
+The series will be called "SSIS Bad Habits".
 Each of its articles will contain one or more bad practices depending on if I already wrote about those practices on a different blog or not.